Educational Credentials Assessments

 - If you already possess a Canadian degree, diploma, or certificate, then you do not need an ECA.

-WES is our 1st designated organization, authorized by IRCC to provide ECA reports.
+WES is the most famous designated organization, authorized by IRCC to provide ECA reports.
 They are located at:

 2 Carlton Street, Suite 1400

 Their phone is only accessible from within Canada and they do not attend walk-in customers.
 They do not provide an email and must be contacted electronically by filling out the appropriate online forms at their website and by mail when you, or your educational institute, mail them the application packages with the appropriate documentation or the official documents.
 They have a 3-step application procedure:

 - Complete the online application form by going here.
 You will receive a reference number which you must keep.

 - Review the document requirements for your country of education.
 For example, for those educated in the Philippines, and if you attended a higher education institute, you will need:

 - An Academic Transcript listing all the courses taken and grades earned for each year of study.
 If you attended more than 1 institute the last institute attended must send the transcript.

 - If you have a doctoral degree, you will need an official letter confirming the awarding of your PhD.

 - Download and print an Academic Records Request Form and if necessary a Doctoral Degree Conferral Request Form and send them to your educational institute in order for them to send the transcript directly to WES.
 Remember not to send original documents unless specifically requested by WES.